momswife/LoA/content/Aerathon - Eternal Labyrinths/II. The Living Atlas/Guilds & Delvers/Guild Archive/The Free Company.md

 ### **1. The Concordant Corps**

+The formal, regulated, and fully Ministry-sanctioned arm.
+They oversee:

+- Delver licensing

+- Safety doctrine

+- Expedition standards

+- Public relations

+Their creed:
-The public, orderly face of the Free Company.
-Instructors, officers, and expeditionary teams operate under Ministry law, embodying the creed _“Light in Descent, Duty in Return.”_
+_“Light in Descent, Duty in Return.”_

 ### **2. The Stalwart Branch**

-An unofficial network tolerated by the Ministry but seldom acknowledged.
-The Stalwart Souls take in exiles, maimed delvers, and those deemed “unfit” for service—granting them one last chance beneath the Company’s protection.
+Unofficial.
+Unfunded.
+Unspoken of in public reports.
+The Stalwart Souls offer sanctuary to:

+- Disgraced delvers

+- Maimed survivors

+- Exiles from broken guilds

+- Those whose lives have unraveled in the labyrinths

-Their motto:
+Their creed is simpler:

 > _“We go together, or we don’t go at all.”_

-The Ministry lists them as a “rehabilitative extension.”
-The delvers know better: it’s the part of the Free Company that still remembers _why_ people descend.
+The Ministry calls it a “rehabilitative adjunct.”
+The delvers call it **home**.

 ---